This past weekend I spent both Saturday and Sunday doing headshots for Columbus State University Theatre students.

 11 and every tongue acknowledge that Jesus Christ is Lord,

 to the glory of God the Father.

-In portrait photography you do everything you can to get to know the person.
-After getting to know the person you work out a way using posing, lighting, composition and through dialogue with the person pull out of them that brief moment that captures them in such a way that their closest friends feel like you captured the best of their friend.
+In portrait photography, you do everything possible to get to know the person.
+After getting to know the person, you work out a way using posing, lighting, composition and through dialogue with the person, pull out of them that brief moment that captures them in such a way that their closest friends feel like you captured the best of their friend.

 You, the photographer, must diminish for the subject to be celebrated.
-When well done people see the person and not all the photography stuff that it took to make the photo.
+When well-done, people see the person, not all the photography stuff it took to make the photo.

 C.S.
 Lewis writes, in Mere Christianity, that pride is the “anti-God” state, the position in which the ego and the self are directly opposed to God: “Unchastity, anger, greed, drunkenness, and all that, are mere fleabites in comparison: it was through Pride that the devil became the devil: Pride leads to every other vice: it is the complete anti-God state of mind.”
 In contrast, Lewis states that, in Christian moral teaching, the opposite of pride is humility and, in his famous phrase, “Humility is not thinking less of yourself, but thinking of yourself less.”

-“True humility” is distinctly different from “false humility” which consists of deprecating one’s own sanctity, gifts, talents, and accomplishments for the sake of receiving praise from others.
-In this context legitimate humility comprises the following behaviors and attitudes:
+“True humility” is distinctly different from “false humility,” which consists of deprecating one’s sanctity, gifts, talents, and accomplishments to receive praise from others.
+In this context, legitimate humility comprises the following behaviors and attitudes:

 Submitting to God and legitimate authority